Enalean/tuleap-documentation-en/languages/en/user-guide/timetracking.rst

 ------------

 Timetracking plugin also provides a user widget.
-This widget allows users to filter and display times added in the whole platform during the time periode provided.
+This widget allows users to filter and display times added in the whole platform during the time period provided.
 By default, the search is done for the last week.

-If multiple times are added in the same artifact in this time period, the widget will only show one entry per artifact displaying the total time for this period.
+If multiple times are added in the same artifact in this time period, the widget will only show one entry per artifact summing the total time for this period.

 .. figure:: ../images/screenshots/timetracking/timetracking-user-widget.png
    :align: center